spencertipping/caterwaul/src/core.md

     var f = function (x) {return x + 1};  // Compiled from f(x) = x + 1 on line 485, column 8

-To get this output, you would put 'Compiled from ..., column 8' as a hint on the '=' node.
-If you put it on the 'var' node the comment would be rendered above; this is more useful for describing a group of variable definitions at once.
+To get this output, you would put 'Compiled from ..., column 8' as a hint on the '=' or 'var' node.
+Either will work; if 'var' has no hints, it will inherit its hint from the '='.

 ## Logical groups